gk3000/artsy_bananas/readme.md

-# A collection of juice artsy bananas
+# A collection of artsy bananas images

 For your developer's needs.